CCCD-Jamaica/hearjamaica.org/README.md

 ### Description

-This project started in November, 2023.
+This is a [US Peace Corps Virtual Service Pilot](https://www.peacecorps.gov/volunteer/virtual-service-pilot/) project that started on November, 2023.
+It is not a US Peace Corps Volunteer project.
+The current project is a collaboration between CCCD Jamaica and the [Peace Corps Jamaica](https://www.peacecorps.gov/jamaica/).
+The Participant is a Returned Peace Corps Volunteer and a private citizen donating their time each week in service of the Peace Corps mission.
+They are not Peace Corps Volunteers.

 Read more about the project status on the main GitHub Project page for CCCD Jamaica:
     - Project Status Page: [https://github.com/CCCD-Jamaica](https://github.com).

 The initial website will be developed in SvelteKit to speed up the project.
 We will add Drupal, or another web editing solution, during the later phases.